This article was last updated by on

 • Prepare a pot with fresh potting mix and ensure they are moistened before placing cuttings.

-• Put stemless half of the leaf into the soil while ensuring the cut edge is buried properly.
+• Put the stemless half of the leaf into the soil while ensuring the cut edge is buried properly.

 • Plant the stem in the potting mix while leaving its leaf above the surface.